-The call to action that began with CJR is gaining even more momentum now as CMS adds additional mandatory bundles to the ever growing slate of alternative payment models in the Medicare program.
+Sally: The call to action that began with CJR is gaining even more momentum now as CMS adds additional mandatory bundles to the ever-growing slate of alternative payment models in the Medicare program.

 Why these bundles?
 The focus on cardiac bundles reflects the sheer volume of these types of procedures and conditions, and CMS has already seem action in this area through existing demo programs.
 The SHFFT bundles continue the focus on the care of major joint issues.
 We also saw in the recent hospital payment rule that quality updates include several measures specific to cardiac care.
 The bottom line is that CMS is increasingly focusing its care delivery transformation efforts on the highest-impact therapeutic areas.

-So, the cardiac bundles are less dependent on post-acute care, but the large volume of those conditions and dollars make these high-impact bundles from the hospital perspective.
-The SHFFT bundles, however, have a huge PAC component and PAC providers already thinking about how to grab opportunities within CJR will be ahead of the game.
-As with any new mandatory bundle, PAC providers testing similar or the same bundles as part of BPCI are at a major advantage – this is in line with CMS’ trend of rewarding providers who are voluntarily innovating while pushing everyone further towards value-based care.
+So, the cardiac bundles are less dependent on post-acute care, but the large volume of those conditions and dollars make these high-impact bundles from the hospitals’ perspective.
+The SHFFT bundles, however, have a huge PAC component, and PAC providers already thinking about how to grab opportunities within CJR will be ahead of the game.
+As with any new mandatory bundle, PAC providers testing similar or the same bundles as part of BPCI are at a major advantage.
+This is in line with CMS’ trend of rewarding providers who are voluntarily innovating while pushing everyone further toward value-based care.
 The PAC providers have had a few years’ head start to plan and execute transformations in their care delivery and business models in response to bundled payments.
 As a PAC provider, if you haven’t yet embraced or at least acknowledged the need to perform in bundles, you are increasingly at risk of losing Medicare patient volume to more progressive facilities that can tout their ability to manage these bundles at a low cost while maintaining good outcomes.